 Taking prompt action to resolve the concern improves employee morale, enhances job performance, and improves overall service to students and staff.

-This section only includes general information about this policy.
-Please contact your school's main office or call the APS Office of Employee Relations at (404) 802-2345 for complaint forms and other details.
+This section and the Appendix includes general information about this policy.
+Please contact the school's main office or call the APS Office of Employee Relations at (404) 802-2345 for complaint forms and other details.